 How can I register to vote?

-You may register by mailing a completed Voter Registration Form to the Elections office.
+or by mailing a completed Voter Registration Form to the Elections office.
 Forms are available at public libraries, city and county offices, California Department of Motor Vehicles offices, U.S. Post Offices, or via online download.
-You can download a form at the following Web sites:
+You can download a form at the following websites:

 I moved since I last registered.
 Do I need to re-register?

 Yes.
 If you have a new home address, you need to register at this new residence.
 If the deadline has passed to register in the place where you now live, request an absentee ballot from your previous address.
 Then, after the election, be sure to fill out a voter registration form for your new address.